Davidk20/CS1999-buggy-race-editor/README.md

 *buggy_costs.csv* file to configure so it is important to ensure this is not deleted.

-Once this is complete, run the first test file to ensure successful integration with the database
+Once this is complete, run the two tests to ensure installation was successful

+    test_form_validation.py
     test_cost_method.py

 The documentation on testing can be found [here.](https://github.com/Davidk20/CS1999-buggy-race-editor/blob/master/TESTING.md)